 Adding response caching of may cause a stale response to be delivered.

 Using response caching may cause contents to not update instantly after publishing from CMS, and causes differences among web instances of a load-balanced environment.

 Response caching should not be used if you have

 Html.RenderEPiServerQuickNavigatorAsync()in Razor view.

 You can configure rules for browser (client) caching.
-For example, you can set a time period in which static files delivered by the CMS are cached by the client.
+For example, you can set a time period in which the client caches static files delivered by the CMS.
 You also can define how long dynamically generated pages are cached on the client.

-Content media cache headers can be configured through
+You can configure content media cache headers through

-Static files are served by the static file middleware.
+The static file middleware serves static files.
 To control the caching of these files, see Set HTTP response headers.

 DDS uses a two-level cache: